(Nachos pictured with the gut health queso and crumbled fried lentil loaf. The best!)

 I loaded up this gut health forward vegan queso with prebiotics, namely resistant starch.
 Resistant starch isn’t digested in the small intestine so it makes it all the way to the large intestine where it’s then fermented, feeding our good bacteria and increasing microbial diversity.
 People on the microbiome forums I read that eat ridiculous low carb/keto diets see massive improvements by just adding even a teaspoon of potato starch to their diet everyday.

-While this queso is pretty healthy, above all it’s just super, super tasty and incredibly satisfying.
+While this queso is pretty healthy, above all it’s just super, super tasty, incredibly satisfying and soothing.
 A large portion of my diet growing up was some form of chips + cheese so I’m really familiar with all sorts of quesos and this one is perfect, something you’d still finish the whole bowl of even if it were unhealthy because it’s just that good.
-Burton said just one bite makes his stomach feel instantly better.
+Burton said just one bite makes his stomach feel instantly good.
 I serve this alongside cassava flour tortillas (also really high in resistant starch!) which are mind-blowingly good fresh.

 Gut Health Vegan Queso